-The FY 2021 Debt Service Collections were obtained from the June 30, 2021 YTD Cumulative Budgetary Report (Document Direct Report DGL011), which is a cumulative report of transaction detail by ledger group and appropriation.
-The FY 2021 Debt Service Reserves were obtained from the June 30, 2021 Daily Validity Report (Document Direct Report DGL060), which is a daily report on the status of appropriations.
-The FY 2021 and FY 2022 Debt Service Principal and Interest were obtained from debt service schedules provided by the District.
+The FY 2021 Debt Service Collections and FY 2021 Debt Service Reserves were obtained from the June 30, 2021, Daily Validity Report (Document Direct Report DGL060), which is a daily report on the status of appropriations.
+The FY 2021 and FY 2022 Debt Service Principal and Interest were obtained from debt service schedules presented in the District's FY 2021 Final Budget and FY 2022 Preliminary Budget, respectively.

-• We compared actual tuition tax expenditures and funds transferred out to the special programs and other districts to the tuition tax rate and determined that the rate appeared to be consistent with the related criteria.
-As of June 30, 2021, the District had a \$2.99 million tuition reserve.
-We compared actual transfers out to special programs per the general ledger and actual expenditures per Budget to Actual reports for FY 2021 without exception.
-The \$2.99 million reserve at the end of FY 2021 is enough to cover the two months of FY 2021 actual expenditures.
+• We compared actual tuition tax expenditures and funds transferred out to special programs and other districts to the tuition tax rate and determined that the rate appeared to be consistent with the District's anticipated need as specified by the requirements.
+We compared actual transfers out to special programs per the general ledger and actual expenditures per Budget to Actual reports for FY 2021.
+As summarized in the following chart, we found the District had a tuition Local Fund reserve of approximately \$5.55 million as of June 30, 2021.
+The District's tuition reserve is sufficient to cover approximately nine months of expected tuition-based costs.